jwrunge/manifold/README.md

 # Copper

+## WARNING: This is pre-production software meant for testing only.
+Full, accurate documentation is coming soon (@1.0.0).

+If you are interested in this library and want more information or notification on 1.0.0 release, please contact me @ [jwrunge@gmail.com](mailto:jwrunge@gmail.com).

+The documentation below is just a placeholder / brainstorming.😬

+---

 Reactive state, easy ad-hoc modules, and dynamic markup fragment loading from the server.
 Wicked small and 0% magic.

 Copper is a small, simple, drop-in reactivity library that enables you to propagate value changes to variables and DOM elements.